FIDE World Chess Championship 1948

 Died: 1995, Moscow, Russia

-By 1948, Mikhail Botvinnik was widely considered the world’s strongest player.
-A three-time Soviet Champion and a pioneering theorist, he had long advocated for a structured World Championship system.
-His scientific approach and rigorous preparation became hallmarks of the Soviet chess school.
-Botvinnik received full state support ahead of the 1948 tournament, including time off work and training conditions tailored to his needs.
-His powerful performance—winning 14 out of 20 points—reflected both his strength and the USSR’s strategic investment in chess.
-Botvinnik’s win launched a Soviet dynasty that would last for decades.
+By 1948, Mikhail Botvinnik was widely regarded as the world’s strongest player.
+A three-time Soviet Champion and pioneering theorist, he had long argued for a structured World Championship system.
+His methodical preparation blended home analysis, adjournment study, and practical endurance work—approaches that became hallmarks of the Soviet school.
+Backed by full state support (time off work and dedicated training conditions), Botvinnik scored 14/20 and won decisively, inaugurating a decades-long Soviet era at the top.

-«Chess is the art which expresses the science of logic.» – Mikhail Botvinnik
+“Chess is the art which expresses the science of logic.” — attributed to Mikhail Botvinnik (commonly quoted; a precise primary page reference is not firmly identified).

 Key Opponent: Vasily Smyslov